Some Heuston services back in operation following signal fault

 No trains are currently going in or leaving Heuston Station in Dublin due to a major signal fault, according to Irish Rail.
 Photograph: Nick Bradshaw

-Some Irish Rail services have resumed this morning following a major signal fault.
+Some Irish Rail services have resumed following a major signal fault on Tuesday morning.

-The 5:50am Cork to Heuston, 5:30am Limerick to Heuston and 6:15am Cork to Heuston and 5:40am Portlaoise to Heuston services are back moving.
-These services are being operated through a manual signalling system.
+All intercity services are back in operation with some delays expected following the signal fault which left thousands of passengers stuck or stranded.
+However, Portlaoise and Hazelhatch Grand Canal Dock Commuter services remain suspended.

+Four to five inter city services from Cork, Limerick, Waterford that departed before the fault happened will be “significantly delayed”.

 In an earlier tweet, the company warned of disruption to all services in and out of Heuston, including Newbridge/Hazelhatch to Grand Canal Dock trains and Portlaoise Commuter services.

-However, DART, Commuter and Intercity services into and out of Connolly are not impacted except for the Phoenix Park tunnel service.
+DART, Commuter and Intercity services into and out of Connolly were not impacted except for the Phoenix Park tunnel service.

-Irish Rail admitted that there are “thousands and thousands” of commuters affected by this morning’s signal failure at Heuston Station.
+Irish Rail admitted that there were “thousands and thousands” of commuters affected by this morning’s signal failure at Heuston Station.

-People already on trains heading to Heuston have not been given a clear indication of when the issue will be resolved.
-They have also been told that Irish Rail would not be providing bus services .
-One passenger tweeted his frustration at Irish Rail’s response to how long the it would take before the signal fault was fixed.
-“That could be considered as a smart answer.
-Considering I’ve been delayed almost an hour already and paid for a service to Dublin.”

 ‘Thousands and thousands’

-Spokesperson Jane Cregan told RTÉ radio’s Morning Ireland that the volume of passengers impacted would make it impossible to provide a substitute bus service as is normal practice.
+Speaking earlier, Jane Cregan told RTÉ radio’s Morning Ireland that the volume of passengers impacted made it impossible to provide a substitute bus service as is normal practice.

 “Thousands and thousands are impacted, there wouldn’t be a sufficient number of buses in the country to transport those passengers.”

-Ms Cregan acknowledged that some passengers are effectively stranded on trains that had already left their stations of origin, but the majority had not yet left the stations.
+Ms Cregan acknowledged that some passengers were effectively stranded on trains that had already left their stations of origin, but the majority had not yet left the stations.

-“We are advising them to seek alternative transport.
-Because the signal system is down we can’t do anything.”

-The “major signal fault” means that no trains are coming into or out of Dublin’s Heuston Station.

 People intending to travel with Irish Rail are being asked to monitor Irish Rail’s social media accounts for updates.